 Chapter 15 paints the same picture.
 The wayward sheep was unable to find its own way back to the flock.
 The inanimate piece of silver was dead, inert.
 It had no idea that it was lost.
 The younger son, until he came to himself, didn't even want to be back home.
+Putting it alliteratively:

-Putting it alliteratively the wayward sheep was incapable.
+The wayward sheep was incapable.

 The lost coin was insensible.

 The younger son was insubordinate.

 So, in chapter 15, as in chapter 14, scripture gives us a graphic, comprehensive picture of man in his natural state, away from God.
 The lesson is plain.
 A sense of need, spiritual need, is the first essential step towards eventual blessing.
-This is detailed in another great chapter telling as about what God has done for us, when we were in no position to do anything for ourselves.
-That chapter is found in the letter written by the Apostle Paul, Ephesians 2.

-We read there of those who, like the wayward sheep, were walking according to the course of this world.
-We read of those who, like the inert piece of silver, were dead in trespasses and sins.
-We read of those who, like the younger son, were children of disobedience.
+This is detailed in another great chapter telling us about what God has done for us, when we were in no position to do anything for ourselves.
+That chapter is found in the letter written by the Apostle Paul to the Ephesians, chapter 2.
+We read there of those who, like the wayward sheep, "walked according to the course of this world."
+Also, we read of those who, like the inert piece of silver, were dead in "trespasses and sins."
+The third part tells us of those who, like the younger son, were "children of disobedience."
 How clear the word of God is, giving these comprehensive pictures of the results of sin.

-Summarising them, putting together the three elements of the message of Luke 15, we learn: Without Christ, we are like wayward sheep, we are incapable of finding our way back to God without help, because we are walking according to the course of this world.
-Like a lost coin, we are insensible; we don't even know we are spiritually lost, dead in trespasses and sins.
-Like the younger son, until we are given a sense of spiritual need we are insubordinate we have no desire to get back to God, children of disobedience.
+Putting together the three elements of the message of Luke 15, the total picture is clear.
+Without Christ, we are like wayward sheep, incapable of finding our way back to God without help, because we are "walking according to the course of this world."
+Like the lost coin, we are insensible, we don't even know we are spiritually lost, "dead in trespasses and sins."
+Like the younger son, until we are given a sense of spiritual need we are spiritually insubordinate.
+We have no desire to get back to God, "children of disobedience."

 How clear the picture is!
 In case we miss the point, the message becomes more and more concentrated as the story unfolds.
 With the sheep, the loss is one out of a hundred.
 With the piece of silver, the loss is one out of ten.
 With the sons, the loss is one out of two.

 So, because of our sins, we are in a position and condition we can do nothing to put right.
 What can be done?
 Who can do it?
 As always, scripture has the answer.
 In particular, Luke 15 has the answer.
 God, in His wonderful love, has done for us what we could never do for ourselves.
-God the Father, God the Son, God the Holy Ghost have worked together to bring us into what the Bible rightly calls SO GREAT SALVATION.
+God the Father, God the Son, God the Holy Ghost have worked together to bring us into what the Bible rightly calls "so great salvation" (Hebrews 2:3).

 Let us think, then, about the sheep that was lost.
 Some time ago, I tried out a theory of mine on an experienced shepherd.
 I asked him, "Would it be right to say that a sheep can get lost on its own, but needs help to get back where it belongs?"
 He thought about it for a few seconds and then smiled.
-"Oh, yes," he replied.
-"It is natural to a sheep to wander away and get lost.
+"Oh, yes, he replied.
+It is natural to a sheep to wander away and get lost.
 But, it certainly cannot work out how to retrace its steps.
 That's why sheep need a shepherd.
 In addition, of course, they need protection from their natural enemies."